 In September, the NHS launched the world's largest trial of a new blood test that can detect more than 50 types of cancer before symptoms appear.

-The Galleri test looks for the earliest signs of cancer in the blood by finding chemical changes that leak from tumours.
+looks for the earliest signs of cancer in the blood by finding chemical changes that leak from tumours.
 140,000 volunteers in England will sign up to see how well the test works, and if it could improve cancer care in the NHS.

 Diagnosing cancer at an early stage (when treatment is more likely to be successful) is really important.
 Experts hope the simple blood test will improve the detection of cancers that are often diagnosed too late, such as lung, pancreatic and ovarian cancers.